maju6406/eyamlamadingdong/README.md

 This module provides a task to set up hiera-eyaml on the master.
 The install task installs the hiera-eyaml gem, generate keys, optionally updates the global hiera.yaml, and restarts the puppet server.
 There is a separate task for encrypting hiera values.

-NOTE: This task is meant to be a one-time operations.
+NOTE: This task is meant to be an one-time operation.
 If you want to manage the keys and hieradata we recommend using Puppet Code instead of this task.

 ## Requirements
 This module is compatible with Puppet Enterprise and Puppet Bolt.